TeniOT/Analysing-COVID-19-Vaccination-Data-A-Data-Report/README.md

 Group by location, population_density
 Order by PercentageTestPop desc;
 ```
-In this query, we retrieve vaccination data for the specified time period.
-The total_doses column represents the cumulative doses administered in each country.
+In this query, retrieve vaccination data per population.
+It represents the cumulative doses administered in each country.
 - Tableau for Data Visualisation and Forecasting trends